TheGAGWCAGA/TheGAGWCAGA.github.io/README.md

 This will clean up the input and add tags to each game based on the 6 main categories.

+## Awards
+To fill in the awards use `utils/fill_awards.rb`.
+Similarly make sure that the results align expectations, especially that the correct games have been targeted

 ## Post-processing

 You might need to go through the itch games to make sure they are downloaded properly.
 Release date especially can be problematic as itch's API doesn't tell you if a game is released already or not.
 You might also want to replace the description with something more meaningful.